 Energy Research Facilities

-Applied Energy Research Lab – Most of the team’s research takes place in the lab located at Waterfront Campus.
+Applied Energy Research Lab – Most of the team’s research takes place in the lab located at Ivany Campus.
 The lab is equipped to develop and test sustainable energy alternatives.

 Pilikan House – Pilikan is a residential demonstration site and living lab that provides a hands-on teaching and research facility for alternative and sustainable energy systems.
 The house is located at the Annapolis Valley Campus in Middleton.
 Learn more about Pilikan House.